The Best Foreign Currency Accounts in Australia in 2026

 OFX Global Currency Account

-OFX is a currency specialist which offers its Global Currency Account for business customers and online sellers.
-This account supports 7 currencies, and is especially marketed towards businesses getting paid through marketplaces like Amazon or PSPs like Stripe.
+OFX is a currency specialist which offers its Global Business Account for business customers and online sellers.
+This account supports 30+ currencies, and is especially marketed towards businesses getting paid through marketplaces like Amazon or PSPs like Stripe.

 You can allow your customers to pay in their preferred currencies, and receive the money to your account without being forced to exchange back to AUD unnecessarily.
-Accounts do not offer linked debit cards.
+Accounts also offer linked corporate cards.

 How do foreign currency accounts work?